natch 7 months ago

 Your martian adventure will cost an appreciable portion of a billion dollars, include a return ticket, and continual support from home.
 It will be a very high cost ammortized over few units and it will never be self funding.

-• noch a day ago
+• noch 7 months ago

 > Its basically impossible to finance a meaningful try at colonizing mars without national resources